 Saving Money on Instant Pot Corned Beef and Cabbage:

-As far as cost, Corned Beef isn’t always the cheapest of meats, even when on sale for St. Patrick’s day, but watch closely and you’re likely to find some decent pricing.
-Depending on how the stores in your area handle the excess after the holiday, you may be able to pick a couple up for dirt cheap, after.
+As far as cost, Corned Beef isn’t always the cheapest of meats, even when on sale for St. Patrick’s day, but watch closely and you’re likely to find some decent pricing with competitive sales.
+Depending on how the stores in your area handle the excess after the holiday, you may be able to pick a couple up for dirt cheap.
 Corned Beef will keep for weeks in the fridge and freezes well, so I always pick up extra if it’s at a great price.

 Luckily, all the rest of the Corned Beef Cabbage Dinner IS dirt cheap and usually on sale.
 Compare pricing if you come across those bags of veggies, though.
 Sometimes the bagged “specials” might be more (or at least more per pound) than buying potatoes, carrots, and cabbage on their own.
 And while you’re at it, pick up extra of any of the vegetables while they’re on sale especially the cabbage if you have room.
 Then make my Cabbage Rolls or Cabbage Roll Soup, both perfect for cold spring days!